 *Note: Behaviour Incident Reports are written and kept in students' files for serious breaches of behaviour or consistent misbehaviour.
-After three reports are filed, the parents will be called to the school to discuss their child's behaviour;
+The parents will receive a copy of this report and, after three reports are filed, they will be called to the school to discuss their child's behaviour;

 8.ATTENDANCE AND PUNCTUALITY